 Covered tops, self-cleaning, special entryways — who knew there were so many cool features that a cat litter box could have?
 These boxes are often more expensive but can be well worth the higher cost with the convenience that they bring to your life.
 Look for something that suits your needs and that your cat likes.
 Some cats dislike a covered litter box.
 Give them some time to adjust to this new setup.

 The Different Types of High-Sided Litter Boxes: Pros and Cons Compared

 When choosing the best high-sided litter box for your cat and home, you will most likely need to decide between a covered option and an uncovered option.
 Consider your cat’s preferences and the pros and cons listed here.

 Covered litter box: Can keep the litter more contained.
 May be harder for large cats to get in and out, as well as for you to clean.
 Many have a removable cover so you can always convert it to an uncovered option.

 Uncovered litter box: Open top makes it easy for the cat to use and for you to clean.
 Simple to pour fresh litter into the box.
 Some cats spray litter around the room more when using an uncovered box.

-Our Criteria and Experience, How We Chose the Best
+Our Criteria: How We Chose the Best

 As a long-time cat owner, I know exactly how messy litter boxes can be.
 Whether cats are big diggers and sprayers or the box is simply too small, it doesn’t take much for litter to end up absolutely everywhere.
 High-sides can help solve a lot of these problems, creating a barrier to keep waste and litter contained and keeping the area around the box cleaner for longer.